Coronavirus (COVID-19) Information and Updates

 Under a revised order issued on August 7, outdoor gatherings may not exceed 50 individuals (previously 100) and indoor gatherings may not exceed 25 individuals.
 These limitations apply to both public and private gatherings, but not to gatherings for political expression or religious activity.
 Participants in any gathering exceeding 10 persons must wear face coverings.

 Violation of this order may result in a civil fine of up to $500.

 The most effective way to stay safe during the coronavirus pandemic is to limit your risk for exposure, meaning remaining at home whenever possible and limiting contact with individuals outside of your household.
 Other recommendations from the CDC and other health authorities include:

-Residents with any questions or concerns related to coronavirus are encouraged to contact the City of Lowell’s Emergency Operation Center (EOC) at 978-674-4052.
-The EOC is staffed Monday-Friday from 8:30AM to 4:30PM at 978-674-4052 or contact the 2-1-1 line set up by the state.
+Residents with any questions or concerns related to coronavirus are encouraged to contact the City of Lowell’s Health Department at 978-674-4010 or contact the 2-1-1 line set up by the state.
 Massachusetts residents are encouraged to sign up for updates from the state by texting COVIDMA to 888-777.